PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-09 17:58:59
+Last updated: 2024-04-09 17:59:32
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su